 Passionate about her profession, Bonny regularly attends workshops, studies online programmes and carries out research to deepen her understanding of equine health and well-being and to enhance the services that she can offer.
 Bonny believes strongly in a holistic approach and is grateful to have an established network of equine practitioners specialising in other areas to call on, as well as the vast knowledge and experience of her fellow EPs which is generously shared whenever needed.

 As well as working with a wide range of hoof related problems, Bonny’s particular interest is equine behaviour, and she finds the work with young, elderly, ‘difficult’ and untouched equines deeply rewarding.
 She also works with feral and wild horses, building a trusting relationship with each animal so as to be able to trim their hooves and handle them for other health related reasons.
-Read her article about this type of work here
+Read about her work with these types of equines here-

 |Date Qualified:||October 2005|